Shantanu-27/Family-Travel-Tracker/README.md

 u can create multiple users and each user have different data under that users name.

 This website is uses postgres SQL for backend database and Nodejs express for backend

+To use u have to install the node modules .